Header Banner

 Why are sharks important?

-There are several reasons that Sharks are important.
+There are several reasons that sharks are important.
 And all those reasons point to the fact that the health of our oceans depends on them.
-First, Sharks help to maintain the balance of our ocean ecosystems.
+First, sharks help to maintain the balance of our ocean ecosystems.
 While the predators help with population control, the bottom feeders and clean up crew work to keep our oceans clean.
 This contributes to the overall health of the oceans.

 Finally, sharks help to move key nutrients for other ocean dwellers due to how they live.
 Their migration patterns as well as their travels between the depths and surface allows these nutrients to travel along with them and move through the ocean.
 If all those other sea dwellers couldn’t get these key nutrients, the impact could be devastating to life above and below the surface.
 Sharks help to keep a balance in the food chain.